xaqread/segmentzach.github.io/README.md

-# segmentzach.github.io
+# Zach Segment Test

-Segment Connections 1 Test
+This is an example repository for getting Segment setup easily on the client-side using Github Pages.